DIG FAST · Manic Episode Mnemonic

 What does the “G” in DIG FAST mean?

-The "G" stands for grandiosity, which refers to having excessive self-esteem or self-image.
-This may progress into delusions of grandeur, which is when an individual believes they have special powers or abilities, that they are famous, or that they have been granted a special mission.
+The “G” stands for grandiosity, which refers to having excessive self-esteem or self-image.
+This may progress into delusions of grandeur, when an individual believes they have special powers or abilities, they’re famous, or that they’ve been granted a special mission.

 What does the “A” in DIG FAST mean?